swe-students-fall2025/1-specification-hello/README.md

 **Age:** 28

-**Background:** A new mother taking care of a baby at home while her husband works.
+**Background:** A new mother taking care of a baby and children at home while her husband works.
 Needs to balance childcare and housework, leaving very limited time and energy.

 **User Type:** Users who need efficient meal planning and grocery management.

 **Problems / Frustrations:**

-* Difficult to go grocery shopping with a baby; long lists are hard to manage, especially when multiple people are involved.
 * Different family members have different dietary needs (postpartum nutrition vs. husband’s weight loss vs. baby’s complementary food), which are hard to balance.
+* Every time I go to the supermarket, I need to buy a lot of food and need a simple operation to record the food inventory.

 **Goals / Needs:**

-* Quickly generate shopping lists tailored to preferences and needs to save time at the supermarket → **Personalized Lists**
 * Get recipe recommendations for different family members’ dietary needs (low oil, low salt, balanced nutrition, postpartum care, weight loss, baby meals) → **Personalized Recipes**
-* Enable family collaboration so her husband can pick up items on his way home → **Collaborative Shopping**
+* There are multiple ways to enter ingredients: manual, scanning, and receipt → **Convenient System**

 ---